Markov staircases: Introduction

 \begin{remarks} \begin{itemize} \item[(a)] Since $\operatorname{vol}(E_{p,q}(\alpha,\beta)) = \frac{1}{2}p^2\alpha\beta$, the volume constraint for the symplectic embedding problem yields that $\mathcal{A}_{p,q}$ lies below the curve $\{p^2\alpha\beta = 1\}$.

-\item[(b)] All the pin-ellipsoids in this staircase can be realised as visible pin-ellipsoids coming from Vianna triangles; compare with Equation \eqref{eq:vianna_ellipsoids}.
-In fact, Theorem \ref{thm:uniqueness} tells us that any pin-ellipsoid in this range of parameters is isotopic to a visible pin-ellipsoid.
-It is striking that visible constructions are often sharp for such quantitative problems.
+\item[(b)] All the pin-ellipsoids in this staircase can be realised as visible pin-ellipsoids coming from Vianna triangles (compare with Equation~\eqref{eq:vianna_ellipsoids}) and by Theorem~\ref{thm:uniqueness} are isotopic to a visible pin-ellipsoid.
+Conversely, all visible embeddings of \(E_{p,q}(\alpha,\beta)\) satisfy \(\max \{\alpha,\beta\} < \sigma_p.\) It is striking that visible constructions are often sharp for such quantitative problems.

 \item[(c)] The sets in Equation \eqref{eq:Markovstairs} are infinite staircases whose outer corners lie on the volume constraint and accumulate at the boundary of the square $(0,\sigma_p)^2 \subset \RR^2$, see Figures~\ref{fig:staircase_2_1} and~\ref{fig:staircase_5_1}.
 The first such staircase, which we recover as the case $(p,q)=(1,1)$, was found by McDuff and Schlenk~\cite{McDSch12}.
 Since then, similar staircases have been found for many different target spaces -- we refer to~\cite{Sch18} and the references therein for more on this and related problems.
 The usual convention is to use the normalisation freedom to reduce to the case $E(1,\beta) \hookrightarrow \CP^2(A)$, where $A>0$ is the symplectic area of the line.
 In our case, we prefer the normalisation convention $E(\alpha,\beta) \hookrightarrow \CP^2(1)$.
-This is in part justified by the fact that the staircases we find in Theorem~\ref{thm:Markovstairs} are not symmetric with respect to swapping $\alpha$ and $\beta$, making it more natural to keep $\alpha$ and $\beta$ on equal footing.
+This is in part justified by the fact that the staircases we find in Theorem~\ref{thm:Markovstairs} are not symmetric with respect to swapping $\alpha$ and~$\beta$, making it more natural to keep $\alpha$ and~$\beta$ on equal footing.
 In fact, the set obtained by swapping coordinates in $\stair(p,q)$ describes $\mathcal{A}_{p,p-q}$, the staircase associated to the second companion number $p-q$, by Remark~\ref{rmk:pin_ellipsoids}(b).

-\item[(d)] We do not know the set $\ca_{p,q}$ for $\ga \geq \gs_p$ or $\gb \geq \gs_p$, except for $p=1$ where it can be derived from~\cite{McDSch12}.
+\item[(d)] We do not know the set $\ca_{p,q}$ for $\ga \geq \gs_p$ or $\gb \geq \gs_p$, except for $p=q=1$ where it can be derived from~\cite[Sections~4 and~5]{McDSch12}.
 For $p\geq 2$ we even do not know whether the intersection of the closure~$\overline{\ca_{p,q}}$ with the vertical segment at $\ga = \gs_p$ is a point or an interval of positive length.
 For $p=1$ this intersection is a point, since the upper boundary of $\ca_{1,1}$ on $\{ \tau^2 \leq \ga \leq \frac{21}{8}\}$ is given by $\beta = 3-\ga$. \end{itemize} \end{remarks}

 For many (though not all, \cite[Remark 5.1]{CrHi24}) symplectic 4-manifolds $(X,\go)$, there are full symplectic fillings $E(\alpha, \beta) \hookrightarrow (X,\go)$ by standard ellipsoids whenever $\frac \ga \gb$ is sufficiently large or sufficiently small.
 For instance, the boundary of $\ca_{1,1}$ over $\{ \frac{17}{6} \leq \ga < \infty\}$ is given by $\beta = \frac 1 \ga$.
 Is this so for all Markov numbers~$p$?
 More precisely: